 5. Intuit websites

-This is the classic example of the use of contrast created by using both cold and warm colors.
-The background has blue as the cold color which makes the yellow call to action button pop out.
+This is a classic example of the use of contrast created by using both cold and warm colors.
+The background has blue as the cold color, making the yellow call to action button pop out.

 A lot of marketers debate about the use of red color while using call to action buttons.
 As it is the international stop signal, it gives viewers an indication to stop and notice the message, and take an action.
 Zynga, a leading game service provider, has used the same theory to craft out the call to action.